gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

  - Improved systems so veterans will still be informed about their treatment if DVA staff are sick
  - Better communications between DVA Australia and their international counterparts.
 There is no point in having reciprocal services if they are inaccessible
  - And finally, treatment for my insomnia (ideally with a Veterans Affairs Canada card)

+### Updates

+#### 23rd of July, 2019

+I really want to get some help so I emailed Darren Chester, the Minister responsible for the operations of Veterans' Affairs.
+I also cc'd GeneralEnquiries@dva.gov.au to give them a heads up.

+>Dear Hon Darren Chester MP,
+>
+>I am an Australian Army veteran that served in Afghanistan & the Solomon Islands.
+I migrated to Canada in 2012 and have been seeking help from the Australian DVA for my service induced insomnia.
+It's not going well even though there is a reciprocal relationship between the Australian Department of Veteran Affairs and the Canadian Veterans Affairs.
+>
+>I have documented my experience so far in a blog post -> https://gregology.net/2019/07/my-experience-with-the-australian-dva/
+>
+>I would really appreciate if you could assist in any way possible.
+>
+>Regards,
+>
+>Greg Clarke.

+I received an automated reponse

+>Office of the Hon Darren Chester MP
+>
+>Minister for Veterans and Defence Personnel
+>Deputy Leader of the House
+>Federal Member for Gippsland
+>
+>Thank you for your email to the Office of the Hon Darren Chester MP.
+>
+>As you would appreciate, Minister Chester receives a considerable amount of correspondence each day and, while all emails will be read and actioned, some may not receive a formal response.
+>
+>Thank you for taking the time to contact the Minister.

+I have not received any more responses or follow ups from this email.

+#### 29th of July, 2019

+After getting no human response from the Minister for Veterans and Defence Personnel, I decided to reach out to the shadow minister for help.

+>Dear Honourable Amanda Rishworth MP,
+>
+>I am an Australian Army veteran that served in Afghanistan & the Solomon Islands.
+For the last few months I've been trying to get assistance from the DVA for my service induced insomnia.
+I'm at my wits’ end trying to get support from the DVA.
+>
+>I have documented my communications with the DVA here -> https://gregology.net/2019/07/my-experience-with-the-australian-dva/
+>
+>It's been over 4 months since I initially reached out for help and I'm no closer to treatment.
+>
+>I was hoping that you, as a psychologist and the Shadow Minister for Veterans' Affairs could help me.
+Is there anything you can do to help me get treatment?
+>
+>I would appreciate any assistance or direction you can give me,
+>
+>Regards,
+>
+>Greg.

+Clearly my details were out of date and I received this reponse

+>Dear Mr Clarke
+>
+>Thank you for our email.
+>
+>Amanda is no longer the Shadow Minister for Veterans’ Affairs.
+The new Shadow Minister if Shayne Neumann MP.
+I have forwarded your email to his office.
+>
+>Kind regards – Ethné

+I have not received any more responses or follow ups from this email.